Skip to main content

 Asset Management

 OpsKat organizes your infrastructure into a tree-structured inventory.
-Assets represent individual servers, databases, or Redis instances.
+Assets represent individual servers, databases, message brokers, Kubernetes clusters, and more.
 Groups provide hierarchical organization.

 Asset Types